Curriculum Overview

 Reading

-The programme is a balanced approach to the teaching of reading using synthetic phonics.
-It simultaneously teaches the segmentation of words for spelling, and develops phonemic awareness skills.
+Students follow a dedicated phonics programme and a core reading programme used for independent and group reading from Reception to Year 6.
+This programme employs a balanced approach to teaching reading using synthetic phonics.
+It teaches the segmentation of words for spelling and enhances phonemic awareness skills.

-Pupils follow the appropriate phase of phonic activities and games through their individualised interventions and phonics sessions.
-Where appropriate for their individual learning style, pupils use a whole word reading approach to learning new words and sentences.
-Each pupil has multisensory individualised interventions to support their reading and may include programmes Toe by Toe and Precision Teaching.
+students engage in the appropriate phase of phonic activities and games through their individualised interventions and phonics sessions.
+Depending on their learning style, some students use a whole word reading approach to learn new words and sentences.
+Each pupil receives multisensory, individualised interventions to support their reading.

-A love of reading and sharing quality texts is at the heart of our approach to literacy, and we hold lots of events to celebrate and enjoy reading such as reading breakfasts, reading themed assemblies, reading competitions, Book Week, Poetry Week and daily story time.
+A love of reading and sharing quality texts is central to our literacy approach.
+We organise numerous events to celebrate and enjoy reading, such as reading breakfasts, reading-themed assemblies, reading competitions, Book Week, Poetry Week, and daily story time.

 Writing

-The Big Write (or Big Writing) is a whole-school teaching approach that aims to improve pupils' overall standard of writing.
-Big Write fundamentally teaches children how to be writers – not just how to write.
-It supports children to be able to generate ideas, draw upon their reading and write confidently for a variety of audiences and purposes.
-The aim of the Big Write is to transform children into independent and expert writers by focusing on the basic English skills of grammar, handwriting, spelling and punctuation (GHASP), and the main aspects of quality writing known as VCOP (vocabulary, connectives, openers and punctuation).
+Our comprehensive whole-school teaching approach to writing aims to improve students' overall writing standards.
+It fundamentally teaches students how to be writers – not just how to write.
+It supports students in generating ideas, drawing upon their reading, and writing confidently for various audiences and purposes.
+The goal is to transform students into independent and expert writers by focusing on basic English skills such as grammar, handwriting, spelling, and punctuation (GHASP), and the main aspects of quality writing known as VCOP (vocabulary, connectives, openers, and punctuation).

-Over a number of years, children gradually build their bank of well-known texts, supplemented by picture books, novels, poems and non-fiction books.
-Gradually, this living library of language begins to equip the children with the words they need to express themselves.
+Over time, students gradually build their bank of well-known texts, supplemented by picture books, novels, poems, and non-fiction books.
+This living library of language equips students with the words they need to express themselves.

 Maths

-All areas of maths are covered within this scheme including calculation, data handling, shape and space, geometry, measurement and mental maths.
-Children are regularly taught problem-solving skills and given the opportunities to apply these to real-life contexts.
+All areas of maths are covered within our curriculum, including calculation, data handling, shape and space, geometry, measurement, and mental maths. students are regularly taught problem-solving skills and given opportunities to apply these to real-life contexts.

-We use practical activities, hands-on resources, visual examples, mathematical games and problem-solving activities to develop fluency of mathematical and reasoning skills.
-Whole School maths challenges take place each term and include real life problems which motivate, enthuse and celebrate the using and applying of many mathematical skills.
+We use practical activities, hands-on resources, visual examples, mathematical games, and problem-solving activities to develop fluency in mathematical and reasoning skills.
+Whole-school maths challenges take place each term and include real-life problems which motivate, enthuse, and celebrate the use and application of various mathematical skills.

-Where necessary our children use multisensory individualised interventions to support them to develop key skills in maths.
+Where necessary, our students use multisensory, individualised interventions to help them develop key skills in maths.

 Science